High Performance Computing (HPC) Systems

 Dell PowerEdge C8220 Cluster with Intel Xeon Phi coprocessors

 Stampede is one of the largest computing systems in the world for open science research.
-As an NSF HPC acquisition, this system provides unprecedented computational capabilities to the national research community enabling breakthrough science that has never before been possible.
+Supported by the National Science Foundation Grant ACI-1134872, this system provides unprecedented computational capabilities to the national research community enabling breakthrough science that has never before been possible.
 The scale of Stampede delivers opportunities in computational science and technology research, from highly parallel algorithms to high-throughput computing, from scalable visualization to next generation programming languages.

 Dell Linux Cluster